 No late fees, no hassle of taking it back – it’s simple and convenient.
 You can search the library’s collection from your home, and get the latest New York Times bestseller before the library might even have a print copy.

 Best of all, it’s free.
 So there’s no reason not to use it.
-And with Americans still reading an average of 5 books a year, and 28% of readers using an e-reader, this is a service most of us could use.
+And with Americans still reading an average of 5 books a year, and 28% of readers using an e-reader according to the Pew Research Center, this is a service most of us could use.